SUMMER CALM 2022 REGISTRATION. ALL COURSES ARE CURRENTLY FULL. WE ARE ACCEPTING REGISTRATIONS FOR OUR WAITING LIST ONLY AT THE MOMENT

 Course fee= $825.00

-We look forward to seeing you Summer 2021!
+We look forward to seeing you this Summer!

 Experience horseback riding, rock climbing, canoe skill development and hiking while exploring career choices, decision making and team building.